raniaelhagin/Data-Analysis-Projects-and-Excercises-/README.md

 # Data Analysis Projects and Exercises
-This is a repo contains the Projects I have done and the exercises I have done in some online courses
+This repo contains the Projects and the Exercises I have done recently in some online courses and/or Data Science Communities or Websites